shaik1002/biggitlabbomb/doc/ci/runners/runners_scope.md

 1. Expand **Runners**.
 1. In the **Instance runners** area, turn off the **Enable instance runners for this project** toggle.

-Instance runners are automatically disabled for a project:
+instance runners are automatically disabled for a project:

 - If the instance runners setting for the parent group is disabled, and
 - If overriding this setting is not permitted at the project level.